Towards Understanding Learning in Neural Networks with Linear Teachers: On Conditions for Convergence to Clustered Solutions

-See Supplementary for proof of Theorem \ref{thm:multi neuron PAR}.
-Below we provide a sketch.
+We prove Theorem \ref{thm:multi neuron PAR} in the supplementary, and provide a sketch next.
 First, we use Theorem \ref{thm:Neural Alignment} to show that gradient flow converges to an NAR and the neurons are clustered.
-Then we show that under Assumption 3 and using the monotonicity of the smoothed margin by \citet{lyu2019gradient}, all $\vw$ neurons classify the positive points correctly and all $\vu$ neurons classify the negative points correctly for all $t > T_{Margin}$.
+Then we show that under Assumption 3 and using the monotonicity of the smoothed margin (\eqref{def:smoothed normalized margin}), by \citet{lyu2019gradient}, all $\vw$ neurons classify the positive points correctly and all $\vu$ neurons classify the negative points correctly for all $t > T_{Margin}$.
 Then, using Assumption 4 we show that the solution is in PAR.
 Finally, we use results of \citet{lyu2019gradient} to show that the network directions solve the convex optimization problem in the theorem.